idaholab/moose/examples/Training_NIST/Coupling/doc/presentation/introduction.md

 !---

-## MOOSE approach to Mutliphysics Coupling (Cntd.)
+## MOOSE approach to Multiphysics Coupling (Cntd.)

 - For this purpose:

-  - All phsyics in MOOSE are implemented across the same memory structures
+  - All physics in MOOSE are implemented across the same memory structures
-  - The coupling process can be tailored and controled via the native ```MultoApp``` system
+  - The coupling process can be tailored and controlled via the native ```MultoApp``` system
-  - MOOSE supports distributed mesh parallelism when coupling physcis
+  - MOOSE supports distributed mesh parallelism when coupling physics

 !---

 ## Coupling physics for the flow between plates example

-- The first part of the hands on session will deal with coupling the TH to the TM model
+- The first part of the hands-on session will deal with coupling the TH to the TM model

 - Then, in the second part of the hands-on session, we will couple neutronics to the TH + TM model